Keith Haring in Barcelona

 Keith Haring’s death in 1990 at the age of 31 was a devastating loss to the art world.
 Yet his work continues to resonate with new generations of artists and activists.
 His visual language of dancing figures, radiant babies, and barking dogs remains instantly recognisable, a testament to Haring’s ability to create a universally understood art form.

-For those searching for Keith Haring art in Barcelona or exploring the city’s vibrant street art scene, Moco Museum Barcelona offers an vibrant introduction to the artist’s work and way of working, reminding us that creativity and activism are inseparable forces.
+For those searching for Keith Haring art in Barcelona or exploring the city’s vibrant street art scene, Moco Museum Barcelona offers a vibrant introduction to the artist’s work and way of working, reminding us that creativity and activism are inseparable forces and reinforcing the cultural relevance of Keith Haring in Barcelona today.

 Reviews